 How to make Baked Eggplant Parmesan

 Eggplant parmesan was the first Italian recipe I learned to make after marrying my husband.
 I always loved and admired the way his Grandma Rosie gathered family and friends around her table every Sunday for dinner.
-After a not-so-good first attempt, Rosie taught me how to master eggplant parmesan.
+After a not-so-good first attempt, Rosie taught me how to master a family favorite.
 Removing the skin of the eggplant makes all the difference and it makes digesting it a whole lot easier.
 Although the skin is a great source of fiber and nutrients, there are plenty of antioxidants in eggplant that make it nutritious.
-Antioxidants protect your cells from harmful free radicals.
+Antioxidants help protect your cells from harmful free radicals.
 Eggplant is also known to be a good source of potassium, niacin, riboflavin, and folate, as well as vitamins E and K. Together, these nutrients provide added protection for your heart, bone, brain, and digestive health.

 I hope you enjoy this melt-in-your-mouth eggplant parmesan as much as we do.
 Enjoy it on top of greens, as a side dish, or toss it with your favorite pasta.